Eastern Federal Lands Access Program (FLAP) (South Carolina) - FY 2027-2029

 The purpose of this program is to provide safe and adequate transportation access to and through federal lands for visitors, recreationists, and resource users.
 The program supplements state and local resources for public roads, transit systems, and other transportation facilities, with an emphasis on high-use recreation sites and economic generators.

-Projects must be associated with a public highway, road, bridge, trail, or transit system that is located on, is adjacent to, or provides access to federal lands for which the transportation facility's title or maintenance responsibility is vested with the applicant.
-Applications will be accepted for the following projects:
+Proposed projects or studies must be associated with a public highway, road, bridge, trail, or transit system that is located on, is adjacent to, or provides access to federal lands for which the transportation facility's title or maintenance responsibility is vested with the applicant.
+Applications will be accepted for the following:

 - Capital improvements: rehabilitation, restoration, construction, and reconstruction of roads, bridges, multiuse trails, and other long-term transportation system asset improvements; this includes improvements such as safety improvements, widening, realignments, surfacing, culverts, signing, guardrail, walls, and associated roadway appurtenances